Anonymous vs pseudonymous data

 Anonymous data is information which does not allow the identification of any individuals associated with that data.
 If your data is fully anonymised, it will have no identifiers or links that might allow anyone (within or without the University) to directly or indirectly identify associated individuals.

-Note that simply removing (or not collecting) a name does not make data anonymous.
-Email addresses, identification numbers, online identifiers, etc are all specific to one individual and can identify them without being directly associated with their name.
-Additionally, if you have multiple data types, it may be possible to combine them in to one identifiable picture -- for example, if you are working with age, gender, course of study, and nationality that may narrow the population enough to enable identification of one particular student and you would therefore not be able to treat your dataset as anonymous.
+Email addresses, identification numbers, online identifiers, etc, are all specific to one individual and can identify them without being directly associated with their name.
+Additionally, if you have multiple data types, it may be possible to combine them in to one identifiable picture.